printerscanner/earthly-delights/content/blog/tech-brats-turning-30.md

-This is when Thiel began a decades-long crusade to reform the education system through the media.
+This is when Thiel began a decade-long crusade to reform the education system through the media.
 I have no evidence to back this up, but it seems plausible that for a multi-year stretch, Joe Rogan was on Thiel's payroll, either implicitly or explicitly.
 Jordan Peterson's "postmodern neo-Marxism" has an uncanny resemblance to Thiel's multiculturalism argument from _The Diversity Myth._ Peterson, of course, was the victim of wokeism run amok in the University system.
 He made his first appearances on Rogan just like Weinstein and his brother, Bret, who got a lot of attention after being embroiled in a woke frenzy at the famously conservative university Evergreen College.